1005, 2024

 2. Avoid Overloading Circuits

 • Use Surge Protectors: These can help manage power spikes and distribute electricity evenly.
+Additionally, those can also protect your appliance and they are not so expensive.

 • Update Circuit Breakers: Ensure your home’s electrical system is equipped with circuit breakers that meet the load requirements.
+Let us say, you have a pool heater, hot tub, dryer, and a heater in your garage – those appliances consume 240v each and if run simultaneously they will load the main panel.

-Preventing Home Electrical Hazards
+Preventing Home Hazards in canadian homes

 3.Unplug Devices When Not in Use